ZODIAC CIPHERS

 Donna Lass would have been working as a nurse in the Presidio park in the relevant time period for her to be sought as victim 12.
 Bearing in mind that the Zodiac Killer was last seen entering the Presidio park after the murder of Paul Stine on October 11th 1969, he knew that by retrospectively claiming he had targetted Donna Lass in San Francisco before her eventual disappearance, it would carry more weight to his suggested involvement in her demise through the Pines card.

-The punched hole in the top right corner of the Pines card was never a hint towards her burial location, because the Zodiac Killer had no idea where her body was located.
-The vague and cryptic phrases pasted on the Pines card were just designed to identify the name of Donna.
-When the "Sierra Club" was aligned over the Sierra Club of Clair Tappaan Lodge, the punched hole landed over the "Donner" of the Donner Memorial State Park.
-This was shown to be likely true when a similar pasted card, dubbed the Monticello card, arrived at the San Francisco Chronicle on July 13th 1971, again hinting at the identity of a murdered woman, that of Kathy Bilek.
+It is unlikely that the punched hole in the top right corner of the Pines card can be used to find the burial location of Donna Lass, because the Zodiac Killer has provided no evidence he had any involvement in her murder.
+The vague and cryptic phrases pasted on the Pines card could just have been designed to identify the name of Donna.
+When the "Sierra Club" on the postcard is aligned over the Sierra Club of Clair Tappaan Lodge, the punched hole can be aligned over the "Donner" of the Donner Memorial State Park.
+This notion carries a little more weight when we consider a similar pasted card, dubbed the Monticello card, that arrived at the San Francisco Chronicle on July 13th 1971, again hinting at the identity of a murdered woman, that of Kathy Bilek.
 This time, the author pasted "Woods", "April" and "near Monticello" as a clue to her name.
 However, on this occasion, the sender would actually direct us to a burial site.

 Picture